House of Commons oral questions

 Notice of questions in the Commons

 Questions asked must relate to the responsibilities of the government department concerned.
 Commons oral questions are tabled by MPs at least three days in advance of the Question Time the relevant government department is due to answer.
-The questions are printed in the Commons Questions Book.
 The order in which the questions are asked is determined by the ‘shuffle’, carried out randomly by a computer.

 Proceedings in the Commons Chamber